 MRF investment policy mandates that securities will be held to maturity.
 Occasionally, however, securities in the portfolio are liquidated prior to their stated maturity date.
 MRF has the authority to sell all or part of a security early to meet cash flow/benefit payment requirements.
-During FY 2013, two securities were sold prior to their stated maturity.
-Inflationary interest realized on Treasury Inflation-Protected Securities was approximately \$500 million less than projected and required the early sale of approximately \$459 million of the portfolio to meet potential cash flow requirements and provide for adjustments and contingencies under the worst-case contingency scenario.
 Historically, MRF holds cash in overnight securities in an amount equal to 110% of the following month's benefit.
-The inflationary interest shortfall caused the MRF cash balance to fall below 110% of the next required benefit payment.
-Without the early sale, there would have only been 101% of the next payment available in overnight securities, imposing too great a risk of the fund balance being exceeded.
-During FY 2014, all securities were held to maturity.
+During FYs 2015 and 2016, all securities were held to maturity.